fazlearefin/sysadm-scripts/README.md

 This script let you copy your ssh-key to your servers for passwordless authentication.
 This script will help you in a situation where you have a thousand servers in which you want to copy your ssh-key.
 You can use ssh-copy-id command but it will ask you your password a thousand times.
 Even if you do automate that, ssh-copy-id will copy to one server at a time which is painfully slow for a thousand servers.

+---

+## check-disk-media-with-iso.sh

+This script checks if a usb disk you created from a iso file using tools like `dd` is not corrupted.
+To check the integrity of the USB disk you created using `dd`, you will need the iso file and USB disk device (e.g. /dev/sdb).

+This script is useful when you want to check, for example, a bootable USB Disk you created for Ubuntu from a Ubuntu iso image is not corrupted.

 ### Prerequisite

 - You will need to install the `sshpass` package